Get Tech Tips

 Start Capacitor and Inrush Facts & Myths – Part #3

-Before we get into the parts that will ruffle some feathers lets talk a bit about what a “Start” capacitor is and what it does.
+Before we get into the parts that will ruffle some feathers, let's talk a bit about what a “Start” capacitor is and what it does.

 First, let's review that both start and run capacitors connect between the leg of power opposite of compressor common and the start winding.

-Even though it seems like a run capacitor should connect to the run winding, it doesn't… it connects to the start winding just like a start capacitor
+Even though it seems like a run capacitor should connect to the run winding, it doesn't; it connects to the start winding, just like a start capacitor.

-Most start capacitors have a much higher MFD (Microfarad) rating than the run capacitor meaning they can store and release much more current.
-They are also generally electrolytic capacitors instead of oil filled metal film type like a run capacitor.
+Most start capacitors have a much higher MFD (microfarad) rating than the run capacitor, meaning they can store and release much more current.
+They are also generally electrolytic capacitors instead of oil-filled metal film-type, like a run capacitor.

-But the start capacitor must be pulled out of the circuit very quickly to avoid overheating itself or damaging the compressor start winding
+But the start capacitor must be pulled out of the circuit very quickly to avoid overheating itself or damaging the compressor start winding.

-The potential relay opens based on an effect called “Back EMF” which leads us to our next thought experiment.
+The potential relay opens based on an effect called “Back EMF,” which leads us to our next thought experiment.

 Thought Experiment #6 – Where Does Back EMF Come from?

-Next time you check a dual capacitor, measure voltage (Safely) between the C and HERM terminals on the capacitor, Now measure between L1 and L2 at the contactor (line in).
+Next time you check a dual capacitor, measure voltage (Safely) between the C and HERM terminals on the capacitor.
+Now, measure between L1 and L2 at the contactor (line-in).
 You will notice that the voltage at the capacitor is significantly higher than the input voltage when the compressor is running.

-When use this back EMF to our advantage to open up the relay contacts on the potential relay and get that start capacitor out of the start winding circuit as soon as the motor approaches full speed.
+We use this back EMF to our advantage to open up the relay contacts on the potential relay and get that start capacitor out of the start winding circuit as soon as the motor approaches full speed.

-Let's do a bit of recap…
+Let's do a bit of a recap…

-- The start winding and run windings are not the same and do not function in the same way in single phase air conditioning compressors
+- The start winding and run windings are not the same and do not function in the same way in single-phase air conditioning compressors.

-- Common is a point not a winding
+- Common is a point, NOT a winding.

-- A capacitor functions like a membrane or storage tank for current
+- A capacitor functions like a membrane or storage tank for current.

-- The current that can move in and out of the start winding is dictated by the voltage across the capacitor and the size of the capacitor and has nothing to do with the load on the compressor, LRA or anything else.
+- The current that can move in and out of the start winding is dictated by the voltage across the capacitor and the size of the capacitor and has nothing to do with the load on the compressor, LRA, or anything else.

-- Locked Rotor amps occur on the run winding not on the start winding.
-When we measure LRA on common we are seeing the combination of start and run but without a start capacitor, the vast majority of the amperage will be on the run winding.
+- Locked rotor amps occur on the run winding, not on the start winding.
+When we measure LRA on common, we are seeing the combination of start and run, but without a start capacitor, the vast majority of the amperage will be on the run winding.

-- If your capacitors are failed open you can have no current through the start winding
+- If your capacitors are failed open, you can have no current through the start winding.

-- A start capacitor increases the amount of current that can move through the start winding for the first few hundred milliseconds after startup
+- A start capacitor increases the amount of current that can move through the start winding for the first few hundred milliseconds after startup.

 We wrap it all up in the next and final article in the series.